 The computer is capable of having the parallel port run at different modes depending on your needs and available resources.
-Some of these modes include: IEEE-1284 (Auto), Centronics mode, Nibble mode, Unidirectional (SPP), Bi-directional, EPP, and ECP.
+Some of these modes include: IEEE-1284 (Auto), Centronics mode, Nibble Mode, SPP (unidirectional), bidirectional, EPP, and ECP.

 Parallel port overview

-The DB25 connector has an 8-bit data bus, supported a maximum cable length of 15 feet; although there are 50 foot cables, it is not recommended that these cables be used as it can create poor connection and data signals.
+The DB25 connector had an 8-bit data bus and a maximum cable length of 15 feet.
+Although there are 50 foot cables, it is not recommended that these cables be used as it can create poor connection and data signals.
 Below is additional information about each of the pins on this connector.
 Pin 1 through 25 identified in the image above.

 |Pin 2||+Data Bit 0|

 |Pin 3||+Data Bit 1|

 |Pin 4||+Data Bit 2|